Skip to main content

 Section 3.4 Geometry of Linear Transformations

-We look at some specific linear transformations from \(\R^2\) to \(R^2\) and how it transforms the unit square.
+In this section, we look at some specific linear transformations from \(\R^2\) to \(R^2\) and how it transforms the unit square.
 Readers are encouraged to draw figures.

 Example 3.4.1.
 Exmpansion along \(x\)-axis..